asinck/webcam/README.md

 ![0](0.jpg)

+##### TODO:

+-   Allow a user to choose their own background image, and provide a warning if the dimensions are incorrect.

 ### cel_webcam.py

-This is a program that does Cel shading on the webcam.
-It also does Canny edge detection on the stream, to provide outlines on everything.
+In short, this is a program that does Cel shading on the webcam.
+It can also do Canny edge detection on the stream, to provide outlines on everything.

+Cel shading is a graphics technique that makes everything look cartoony.
+Instead of having realistic lighting, shadows, textures, and so on, it uses a very limited set of colors.
+These colors come in pairs - a light "normal" version and a dark "shadowed" version.

+##### TODO:

+-   Add ability to read from a config file.
+This will be useful for setting how much blur to put on the stream, among other things.

 ### webcam.py

+This is a program that I'm cleaning up that I wrote a long time ago.
+It's messy.
+Don't judge :)

-The webcam program provides multiple motion detection features on a webcam.
+This provides multiple motion detection features on a webcam.

 The modes are as follows:
 - Basic Webcam